 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make my chilli chocolate mincemeat or a version of it, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chocolate & Chilli Mincemeat.
 PIN IT.

 - 400 g cooking apples (I used unidentified Cornish & Somerset varieties) – peeled, cored and finely chopped.